-The units in the Council ownership at Greenfield Business Park are mostly at the end of their serviceable life and can't, in most cases, be upgraded further.
+In addition to the three units referenced in 1.30, the remaining units in the Council ownership at Greenfield Business Park are mostly at the end of their serviceable life and can't, in most cases, be upgraded further.
 Their size and condition would make them very unlikely to be lettable in the future as they no longer meet modern business needs.
-There will be a need to consider their future with options including a) demolition with no further units being constructed, b) demolition for future Council development or private sale, c) wholesale redevelopment and construction of new business units.
+There will be a need to consider the future of the site with options including a) demolition with no further units being constructed, b) demolition for future Council development or private sale, c) wholesale redevelopment and construction of new business units.
 Capital funds may be required to cover some of these costs including acting as match funding should external capital funding become available.

-1.59 Connah's Quay Docks

-There are two potential pressures that may require capital investment in the future.
-Firstly, the Connah's Quay Docks area suffers from considerable anti-social behaviour and criminal activity which is exacerbated by poor lighting and no CCTV coverage.
+1.59 Connah's Quay Docks There are two potential pressures that may require capital investment in the future.
+Firstly, the Connah's Quay Docks area suffers from anti-social behaviour and criminal activity which is exacerbated by poor street lighting and no CCTV coverage.
 A scheme for improvements to this is being designed with North Wales Police and a future investment programme may be brought for consideration especially if external capital investment can be found which requires match funding.
-Secondly, the two Council-owned docks in Connah's Quay are expected to require medium-term investment to prevent further deterioration in their condition.

-1.60 Town Centre Regeneration

-The strategic approach to town centre regeneration approved by Cabinet includes the following priorities:

-- identify potential future development sites and develop options for their future assembly and redevelopment; - diversify land uses to maintain the vitality and viability of town centres including the acquisition of properties; - develop potential projects for future capital funding opportunities; - start, subject to the availability of capital resources and detailed investigation into commercial viability, to acquire key sites for redevelopment;

-Limited capital funds are available from WG to support these priorities but they require either repayment loans or a minimum of 30% match funding to be available from grants.
+Secondly, the two Councilowned docks in Connah's Quay are expected to require medium-term investment to prevent further deterioration in their condition.
+1.60 Town Centre Regeneration The strategic approach to town centre regeneration approved by Cabinet includes the following priorities: identify potential future development sites and develop options for their future assembly and redevelopment; diversify land uses to maintain the vitality and viability of town centres including the acquisition of properties; develop potential projects for future capital funding opportunities; start, subject to the availability of capital resources and detailed investigation into commercial viability, to acquire key sites for redevelopment; Limited capital funds are available from WG to support these priorities but they require either repayment loans or a minimum of 30% match funding to be available from grants.
 Both would represent a future call on the capital programme if projects are to be proposed to WG for funding.
 The Council is developing Place Plans to steer investment in each town and capital projects are expected to arise from this process.